trambi/frontend-publisher-wp-plugin/README.md

  - `src` contains source of the plugin:
    - `tisseurs-event-scheduler.php` is the main file of the plugin,
- - `tests` contains tests of the plugin:
-   - `php` contains phpunit config file;
  - `build.bash` is a build bash script to create an zip archive of the source files.
  - `composer.json` contains the configuration of `composer`;
  - `composer.lock` contains the versions of installed composer packages.

 ## To work on the project

-To work on the project, you will need [composer](https://getcomposer.org/) and the composer packages :
+To work on the project, you will need [composer](https://getcomposer.org/)

-- phpunit/phpunit,
-- wp-phpunit/wp-phpunit,
-- yoast/phpunit-polyfills,
-- brain/monkey

 ### Install the package 🚚